-USAHS is currently accepting applications for the MHS program from the following states: Alabama, Alaska, Arizona, California, Colorado, Connecticut, Delaware, District of Columbia, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, and Wyoming.
+USAHS is currently accepting applications for the MHS program from the following states: Alabama, Alaska, Arizona, California, Colorado, Connecticut, Delaware, District of Columbia, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, and Wyoming.

 USAHS is not accepting applications from states where the institution does not have state authorization.
 However, prospective students are encouraged to check back in the near future as the program may be offered in additional states.
 USAHS’ MHS program is not designed or intended to lead to professional licensure in any state.

 Our MHS admissions requirements are put in place to help you succeed in the program.

 - A bachelor’s or master’s degree from an accredited institution, preferably in the health sciences.

 - Official transcripts from the highest degree conferring institution are required and must be submitted to the University directly from the issuing institution.

 - Current resume or CV

 - One recommendation from a professional colleague